daizutabi/ivory/docs/tutorial/data.md

 2 * dataset[0][1], 2 * dataset[0][2]
 ```

-Usually, we don't instantiate the `Dataset` class directly.
+Usually, we don't instantiate the `Dataset` directly.
 Instead, the `Datasets` class create dataset instances.

-## Datasets
+## Datasets Class

 An instance of the `Datasets` class holds a set of train, validation, and test dataset.
-We use the Ivory's default `Datasets` class here instead of defining a subclass.
+We use the Ivory's default `Datasets` here instead of defining a subclass.
 The `Datasets()` initializer requires three arguments: A `Data` instance, `Dataset` factory, and `fold`.

 ```python
 from ivory.core.data import Dataset